Autorevision/autorevision/CONTRIBUTING.md

 The first thing that any repo function should do is `cd` to the root level of the repository, if possible.

-As a rule of thumb, try to use commands to gather the data to populate the variables in such a way as to require the least amount of post processing by things like sed or grep.
+As a rule of thumb, try to use commands to gather the data to populate the variables in such a way as to require the least amount of post processing by things like `sed` or `grep`.

 Support For New Output Types